CommandLineHeroes/clh-arcade/README.md

 The only difference is that `dev` includes browser-sync.

-## Step 1: copy your games into `games/`
+## Step 1: create `games/`

-Copy each game you want to add to the switcher into `games/`.
-For example:
+Create a symlink named `games` that points to a directory containing all the games.

+    ln -s ../path-to-games games

+The games dir should have the following format.
+See [clh-arcade-think](https://github.com/CommandLineHeroes/clh-arcade-think) for an example.
 ```
 games
 ├── game-1